mauromaiorca/enhancEM/README.md

 ![enhancEM](docs/logo2_small.png)

-enhancEM aims improve image contrast for cryoEM and cryoET data.
+enhancEM aims to improve image contrast for cryoEM and cryoET data.
 It works with 2D and 3D images.

 Additional features include FoM enhancement and FSC analysis from half maps.